Committees

 Hon.
 Phyllis Flug, New York State Supreme Court, Queens County

 Hon.
-Robin Garson, Supreme Court of the State of New York
+Robin Hudson, Supreme Court of North Carolina, Retired

 Hon.
-Barbara Levenson, 11th Judicial Circuit of Florida
+Barbara Levenson, 11th Judicial Circuit of Florida, Retired

 Hon.
-Patricia Lynch, Robertson Johnson Miller & Willamson
+Patricia Lynch, Robertson Johnson Miller & Williamson

 Hon.
 Miki McGovern, Iowa Division of Workers' Compensation